-Vasily A. Pilipchuk of Russnast, the man behind Nelma, its inventor, designer and promoter, never tires of showing how it is done.
+Vasily A. Pilipchuk, the man behind Nelma, its inventor, designer and promoter, never tires of showing how it is done.
 Thus:

 In fact, he can teach even kids how to use his beloved Nelma properly — in a couple of hours!

 With its perfect balance and its very low inertia, the spool rotates like a dream.
 Set the drag to zero, and the spool will start immediately at the slightest movement of line (or air).
 I fished Nelma on roach rivers with smallest stick floats and never wished a lighter rotation; in fact, my Nelmas run more freely than my Bewick and several borrowed Okumas, let alone the Purist II.

 On the other hand, Nelma will easily handle heavy weights, strong lines and fishes like salmon or carp, so if you want one centre-pin to do everything, this reel will probably suit you very well.